jamesdickson6/ajaxify/README.md

 $(document).ajaxify(".ajaxLink", {update:"#primary-content"})
 ```

-Render your links with html attributes
+Options for link handling come from the link itself!
+It's html attributes, so render your links like this:
 ```html
 <a class="ajaxLink" href="/mypage" update="#mycontainer" jsbefore="someFunction();" format="ajax">My Page</a>
 ```

-I've also written a grails TagLib to just this..
+I've also written a grails TagLib to do just this..

+Options specified on a link will take presedence over those passed to **.ajaxify()**

 ## Link Handling
 The default behavior of **Ajaxify.defaultHandler** might be all you ever need.
-It supports lots of parameters.
+It supports lots of options.
 Check out the code to see what options (html attributes) might be useful to you.

 You can write your own javascript handler function and then use that instead.
 Like this:
 ```js